Looking after your physical health and fitness

 Staying fit in retirement

-It doesn't matter how old you are or what your physical condition is, it’s never too late to get active.
-And in as many ways as possible, including:
+It does not matter how old you are or what your physical condition is, it’s never too late to get active, including:

 - strength building

 - increasing flexibility

 - maintaining good balance.